craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Five - Level Four; Four Corners.md

 - On occasion, one end of the hall does not continue into the Hells further, forcing an adventurer who once passed the spears to do so again.
 - Spears extend once per round.
 A character who fails on a DC 15 Dex Save takes 2d8 + 1 piecing damage.
 #### Sprinting Boulder
-- A long curved hall with a boulder at the top end.
+- A long, decending, curved hall with a boulder at the top end.
 While it begins slowly, it quickly picks up speed.
 - Most often, the Sprinting Boulder forces Kailkeep's inhabitants back the way they have come from, forcing them through sections they have been through before.
 #### Dart Halls
 - A "minefield"-esq game, the Dart Halls are a series of pressure plates and dart throwers.
 There is a safe path through the field, though it is typically unmarked.